 - Put the flour, yeast, salt and oil into a bowl and combine.
 Add the water gradually, kneading as you go along.
 Knead for five to ten minutes, by hand in a bowl, on a floured surface or in a food mixer using the dough hook.
 Don’t worry if it feels a bit on the wet side.
 The dough will absorb the liquid as you knead.

 - Place in an oiled bowl, covered with a tea towel.
 Leave to rise in warm place for an hour to 90 minutes, until it has doubled in size.
 Give the dough a quick knead – if a crust has formed on top of the dough, just knead it back into the dough.
-If you would like to add more rosemary, add another sprig before re-kneading.
+If you would like to add rosemary, add it before re-kneading.

 - Stretch the dough out on an oiled tray – use a bog standard shallow baking sheet (25x35cm) or a round tray – mine is 32cm in diameter.
 Cover with a tea towel and leave to prove for 45 minutes.
 Switch your oven on to 200C to heat up while the dough proves.
 If using potatoes, you can use this time to boil them.
 (I have added toppings before and after proving and both ways have produced a lovely batch of bread.
 I’ve also tried doing some childish focaccia art, which I greatly enjoyed.
 I used cherry tomatoes, mini peppers, olives, asparagus and capers.
 There are lots of more sophisticated examples online.

 - Bake for 20 minutes at 200C until golden brown.
 Sprinkle with a bit more olive oil while it’s still hot.
 Leave to cool for twenty minutes before cutting it.
 It will still be nice and warm.
 I like to eat it with tomatoes and mozzarella but it’s pretty good just dipped in olive oil.